Babs (car)

 Babs began as 'Chitty 4', one of Count Louis Zborowski's series of aero-engined cars named 'Chitty Bang Bang'.
 As it was built at Zborowski's estate of Higham Park near Canterbury, it was also known as the Higham Special.

 Using a 450 hp V12 Liberty aero engine of 27 litres capacity, with a gearbox and chain-drive from a pre-war Blitzen Benz, it was the largest capacity racing car ever to run at Brooklands.
+It was bodied by coach building firm Bligh Brothers.
 Still not fully developed by the time of Zborowski's death in 1924, it was purchased from his estate by J.G.
 Parry-Thomas for the sum of £125.